-- Glass bottles and jars, wherever possible, should be cleaned and recycled at one of the Island's civic amenity sites
+- Glass bottles and jars – wherever possible, should be cleaned and set aside until recycling resumes at civic amenity sites

 - Reduce perishable food waste by only buying what you need

 - If possible, compost garden waste.
-Otherwise, take it to a civic amenity site.
-Please try to avoid disposing of this in your general waste bin
+Avoid disposing of this in your general waste bin

-- Non-conforming waste such as batteries, builders’ rubble, fluorescent tubes and lamps, and electrical items should not be placed in wheelie bins at any time.
-Please take these to civic amenity sites
+- Non-conforming waste such as batteries, builder’s rubble, fluorescent tubes and lamps, and electrical items should not be placed in wheelie bins at any time.
+Please take these to the civic amenity sites when they are reopened.

 When bins are put out for collection, please disinfect the handles.
-After taking your bin back in, disinfect the handle again and wash your hands thoroughly.
+After taking your bin back in, disinfect the handles again and wash your hands thoroughly.

 Bonfires are discouraged as they have the potential to be dangerous and cause a nuisance to neighbours, particularly while most homes will be occupied most of the time.

 Personal waste such as used tissues and disposable cleaning cloths can be stored securely within disposable rubbish bags.
 These bags should be placed into another bag, tied securely and kept separate from other waste.
 This should be put aside for at least 72 hours before being put in the wheelie bin.